 The Stress Institute’s founder, Dr. Kathleen Hall states: “Friendships are strong indicators of mental, physical and spiritual health.
 Friendship is not a luxury, but is essential to work-life balance and your health.
 Studies show that isolation decreases immune functioning and increases mortality risk.”

-When you connect with positive, genuine, enthusiastic people, their vibrant energy makes you feel as though you can take on the world.
+When you connect with positive, genuine, enthusiastic people, their vibrant energy is a source of inspiration.

 Listen to your heart.
 Turn off your brain and quiet the monkey-mind chatter.
 Meditate.
 Listen to the voice of your heart, your essence.
 The adrenal glands listen to what the heart tells the brain.
 Your true heart is not subject to chaos or limited by pain, fear and neuroses, but is joyful, creative and loving.
 Some believe the heart can be too uncertain and even misguided, but that’s the head talking!
 The heart is the core, the essence of your being, a reservoir of joy, powerful love and infinite compassion that lies within each one of us.

 The magnetic field of the heart is 5,000 times more powerful than the magnetic field of the brain and reaches out several feet from out body.
 Connect with and nourish your spirit by listening to your heart.